 I’m a philosopher and cognitive scientist who studies the nature and origins of uniquely human forms of cognition and culture.
 I write philosophy papers and also conduct empirical studies on the communicative abilities of human children, non-human great apes, and domestic dogs.

-Between October 2013 and September 2019 I was a Wissenschaftlicher Mitarbeiter at the Berlin School of Mind and Brain.
-Until October 2013 I held a similar position in Mike Tomasello’s Department of Developmental and Comparative Psychology at the MPI-EVA in Leipzig.
+Previously I was a Wissenschaftlicher Mitarbeiter at the Berlin School of Mind and Brain (October 2013-September 2019) and a post-doctoral researcher in Mike Tomasello’s Department of Developmental and Comparative Psychology at the MPI-EVA in Leipzig (October 2009-September 2013).
+I have also held visiting fellowships at the Australian National University (March-April 2018 and 2019) and at the Fachhochschule Postdam (October-December 2019).

 The picture above features four orang-utans who live at the Wolfgang Köhler Primate Research Centre in Leipzig (L-R): Bimbo, Tanah carrying Sari, and Suaq.
 The picture was taken by Charlotte Bröcker.